no1stringbean/lfabr/src/content/posts/competition.md

 ---
-title: "Formation: Competition (Optional)"
+title: "Intention: Competition (Optional)"
-description: "meta description"
+description: "How do Christian athletes engage in competition and to what end?
+Can competition build us up in our faith and spirituality and in what ways should we be on our guard?"
+authors: ["Ben Schultz"]
 date: 2023-11-05T08:00:00Z
+last update: 2023-11-09T11:00:00Z
 image: ""
 categories: ["intentions"]
-authors: ["Ben Schultz"]
-tags: ["everyday", "formation", "counter-formation"]
+tags: ["formation", "counter-formation", "bike race", "bike racer"]
 draft: false
 ---